Trusted WordPress tutorials, when you need them most.

 Custom Header in WordPress Themes

-Many popular WordPress themes come with additional features to customize the header area of your WordPress layout.
-This feature is sometimes called a custom header.
+Many popular WordPress themes include additional features to customize the header area of your WordPress layout, which is sometimes called a custom header.

 If you use a block theme with site editor support, then you can change the header by clicking on the header area in the site editor.